tjacobs/CarND-Path-Planning-Project/README.md

           target_speed_factor = 0.5;
 ```

+We first check the 'd' value to see if the other cars is in our lane, which is +/- 2 meters of our calculated middle 'd' value.
+Then we check to see if the car is ahead of us using 's', and closer than 40 meters to us.

-So first thing we do when we see another car ahead of us is slow down to half speed.
+So the first thing we do when we see another car ahead of us is slow down to half speed.
 This helps with not hitting the slow car ahead of us.

 Then we consider changing lanes.
 The logic here is pretty simple.
 Depending on which lane we're in, we check the available lanes to us.
-There are three lanes: If left, then we check right, if middle, then we check left and right, and if right, we check left.
+There are three lanes: If we're in the leftmost lane, then we check the middle lane, if we're in the middle lane , then we check the leftmost and rightmost lanes, and if we're in the rightmost lane, we check check the middle lane.
+I've factored check_lane into a function.

 ```
     // Check left and right lanes, make sure nothing is in the lane